luoqiaoen/Python-ML-MacOS-Workspace/README.md

 Courses offered by Lazycoder: https://github.com/lazyprogrammer/machine_learning_examples
 - Linear Regression in Python
 - Logistic Regression in Python
-- Deep Learning in Python (tensorFlow)
+- Deep Learning in Python
+- Practical Deep Learning in Theano and TensorFlow